ekristen/aws-nuke/docs/resources.md

 package resources

 import (
 	"context"

 	"github.com/ekristen/libnuke/pkg/resource"
 	"github.com/ekristen/libnuke/pkg/types"

 	"github.com/ekristen/aws-nuke/v3/pkg/nuke"
 )

 type ExampleResource struct {
-    ID *string
+	ID *string `description:"The ID of the resource"`
 }

 func (r *ExampleResource) Remove(_ context.Context) error {
 	// remove the resource, an error will put the resource in failed state
 	// resources in failed state are retried a number of times return nil
 }

 func (r *ExampleResource) Filter() error {
 	// filter the resource, this is useful for built-in resources that cannot
 	// be removed, like an AWS managed resource, return an error here to filter
 	// it before it even gets to the user supplied filters. return nil
 }

 func (r *ExampleResource) String() string {
 	// return a string representation of the resource, this is legacy, but still
 	// used for a number of reasons. return *r.ID
+}

+func (r *ExampleResource) Properties() types.Properties {
+    // return a properties representation of the resource via struct inspection return types.NewPropertiesFromStruct(r)
 }
 ```